-Son of Shaolin Volume 1 is out now, and this is a story that I need to get more of, and the sooner the better.
+Son of Shaolin Book 1 is out now, and this is a story that I need to get more of, and the sooner the better.
 I want to get my hands on the entire story right now, but quality art and story-telling take time, and the elders counsel patience… nope.
 I want to reread Book 1, and start in on Book 2.

 The description may remind you of a thousand different stories you may have already read or watched a version of: a lost heir to an ancient mystic martial legacy, raised in secrecy to protect their existence from enemies, with a mentor/teacher coming to train them either when they come of age or their life is in danger or there’s a threat to the city/world and their powers are needed to help right the impending wrongs.